 Correcting the Record

-The International Coalition of Sites of Conscience’s 2022 project Correcting the Record: Building Inclusive, Equitable and Engaged Societies One Narrative at a Time aimed to expand the impact of Sites of Conscience in countering hatred, violence, and discrimination in their societies by fostering more inclusive historical narratives.
-Believing change must come from within, the year-long initiative equipped participating Sites of Conscience with the skills, partnerships, knowledge, and tools to recalibrate their organization’s practices, approaches, and/or repositories (including, but not limited to, archives, documentation centers and museum interpretive plans) in order to amplify marginalized voices, promote more inclusive and equitable public narratives, and mitigate societal discrimination and exclusion.
+Through cross-regional peer exchange, one-on-one mentoring, and capacity building, six Sites of Conscience in Africa, Asia, Latin America and the Caribbean tested and refined the Correcting the Record methodology, which explicitly aims to support Sites of Conscience and like-minded organizations recalibrate their practices, approaches, and repositories (including, but not limited to, archives, documentation centers, and museum interpretive plans) in order to amplify marginalized voices, promote more inclusive and equitable public narratives, and mitigate societal discrimination and exclusion.

 Correcting the Record: